WeblateOrg/weblate/docs/contributing.rst

 using your real name (sorry, no pseudonyms or anonymous contributions).

-If you are a developer authorized to contribute to Weblate on behalf of your employer, please use your corporate email address in the "Signed-off-by" tag.
-If not, please use a personal email address.
+If you are a developer authorized to contribute to Weblate on behalf of your employer, please use your corporate e-mail address in the "Signed-off-by" tag.
+If not, please use a personal e-mail address.

 Testsuite
 ---------